Weather helping, but threat from Western fires persists - KESQ

 Thunderstorms and the risk of flooding persisted in mountainous areas of greater Los Angeles on Sunday.
 But after Hurricane Kay made landfall in Mexico last week it quickly was downgraded and weakened further until it largely disappeared, forecasters said.

+To the north, remnants of Kay caused flooding Saturday that stranded about 40 vehicles and closed a stretch of State Route 190 in Death Valley National Park.
+The park was still cleaning up from floods five weeks ago that closed many key roads.

-In Washington state, a raging wildfire sparked Saturday in the remote Stevens Pass area sent hikers fleeing and forced evacuations of mountain communities.
-There was no containment Sunday of the Bolt Creek Fire, which had scorched nearly 12 square miles (31 square kilometers) of forestland east of Seattle.
+In Washington state, fire officials were scrambling to secure resources in the battle against a blaze sparked Saturday in the remote Stevens Pass area that sent hikers fleeing and forced evacuations of mountain communities.
+There was no containment Sunday of the Bolt Creek Fire, which had scorched nearly 12 square miles (31 square kilometers) of forestland about an hour and a half east of Seattle.

-“It’s going to be several days” before crews get a handle on the blaze, Peter Mongillo, spokesperson for Snohomish Regional Fire and Rescue, told the Seattle Times.
+“The fire will continue to advance in areas that will be unstaffed.
+With limited resources, only point protection will be in place while resources continue to mobilize to the fire,” said a Sunday morning incident report.

 California’s Mosquito Fire has covered a large portion of the Northern Sierra region with smoke.
 California health officials urged people in affected areas to stay indoors where possible.
 Organizers of the Tour de Tahoe canceled the annual 72-mile (115-km) bicycle ride scheduled Sunday around Lake Tahoe because of the heavy smoke from the blaze — more than 50 miles (80 km) away.
 Last year’s ride was canceled because of smoke from another big fire south of Tahoe.